akvdkharnath/A5Orchestrator/README.md

-Orchestrator
+A5Orchestrator
 ======

 A simple python wrapper for Orchestrator API.
 Use it to control Orchestrator in UI Path.

-The code is Python 2, but Python 3 compatible.
+The code is Python 3, but Python 2 compatible.

 Installation
 ------------